metablaster/ASM-Formatter/README.md

 - UTF-16LE

 You have to be careful to specify correct encoding which depends on encoding of your asm sources,\
-specifying wrong encoding will turn your sources into a pile garbage symbols.
+specifying wrong encoding may turn your sources into a pile garbage symbols.

 ## How to use

-Compile and put `asmformat.exe` into your project root directory.\
+Compile this project and put `asmformat.exe` into your project root directory.\
 Here is sample task configuration for `VSCode` which needs to be put into `.vscode\tasks.json` file.

 ```json